 The T.Gigas clams shown on this JCU video would be in high demand on the Chinese market, probably fetching a price of around $100.00 each.
 However they will need over 10 years to reach a harvest size and this is a too long period without income for any aquaculture enterprise to overcome.

-However there is an alternative solution to this "conundrum" by starting first the production of T.Crocea for the Japanese market, because these clams will take only 2.5 to 3 years to reach harvestable size, a delay very similar to oysters and mussels aquaculture in temperate zones.
+However there is an alternative solution to this "conundrum" by starting first the production of T.Crocea/Maxima for the Japanese market, because these clams will take only 2.5 to 3 years to reach harvestable size, a delay very similar to oysters and mussels aquaculture in temperate zones.

 Also, an entirely new market has recently been revealed in Hainan (China), where smaller clams are now a 'must' for wedding banquets.
 This development opens the door for a shorter grow-out phase for the 2 largest clam species as marketing of these clams could now start in only 2.5 to 3 years, instead of the 10 years previously needed for the production of adductor muscles of these large clams.

-Pacific island communities with suitable lagoon areas are therefore in a much better position to take advantage of the Hainan dried mantle market as the new hatchery in Yap will be able to supply them with large numbers of seed-clams at highly subsidized prices.
+Pacific island communities with suitable lagoon areas are therefore in a much better position to take advantage of the Hainan dried mantle market as a new hatchery will be able to supply them with large numbers of seed-clams at highly subsidized prices.